01 of 19

-In the red dining room from Benjamin Moore, the effect was muted and graceful.
-Not so with this paint from Glidden.
-This is full-on red, called Red Delicious, and it's sure to stimulate appetites and conversation.
+The effect was muted and graceful in the red dining room from Benjamin Moore.
+Not so with this paint from Glidden!
+This is full-on red.
+It's called Red Delicious, and it's sure to stimulate appetites and conversation alike.

-Note how everything in the room—chairs, table, lilies, and flooring, alike—pop out in contrast to the vibrant red.Continue to 8 of 19 below.
+Note how everything in the room—chairs, table, lilies, and flooring—pop out in contrast to the vibrant red.Continue to 8 of 19 below.

 08 of 19

 Tawny is the inspiration for this dining room color.
 Defined by Webster's Dictionary as "a dark yellowish or dull yellowish-brown color," tawny is a nice brown for your dining room that has just enough warmth to keep it lively and interesting.

 How blue can you go?
 Apparently, very blue.
 Even though blue is a dicey proposition as a dining room paint color, Mosaic Tiles from Dutch Boy brings it down to its darkest level.
 The splash of Ultra White on the trim helps to freshen up the paint design.

 Coordinating blue with deeper tones, such as the chairs and flooring, imbues it with an added richnessContinue to 10 of 19 below.

 10 of 19